sagemath/sagewiki_to_gh-2022-10-10/doc4.md

 We will focus on writing doctests during Doc Days 4.
 Our goal is to raise the coverage score for the Sage library to 70%.

+Basis for the Doc Day should be 3.4.1.rc2 to be released on Friday, i.e. April 10th, 2008.

 == Game Plan ==

 See the discussion at https://groups.google.com/group/sage-devel/browse_thread/thread/8344d4f19346b98d